Mediacorp Suria: Suria

 In September 1999, it was revealed that as part of a realignment of MediaCorp's channels, Prime 12 would be relaunched as a full-time Malay-language channel known as Suria in 2000.
 The new name, meaning "sun", was intended to reflect a "new light" in Malay television in Singapore, along with the new millennium.
-The channel would expand its broadcasting hours to 56 hours a week from 36.5, promising locally produced programming, collaborations with producers in Malaysia and other neighbours such as Indonesia and Brunei, and Malay dubs of imported programming.
+The channel would expand its broadcasting hours to 56 hours a week from 36.5, promising locally produced programming, collaborations with producers in Malaysia and other neighbours such as Indonesia, Brunei and the Philippines, and Malay dubs of imported programming.
 Suria planned to broadcast internationally via satellite in three years' time, reaching to 200 million people in the Malay archipelago.

 On 30 January 2000, Prime 12 relaunched as Suria; Tamil programming was moved to a block on Premiere 12, which concurrently relaunched as Central.
+On the same time, the short-lived sister channels Sportscity also begin its broadcasts.

 In 2001, Suria recorded the highest channel share among Malays "aged 4 and above" at 35%.
 The drama series, Jeritan Sepi had a viewership of 8%, similar to Channel 5's Phua Chu Kang.

 In 2007, Suria had aired the original 2000–2002 version of Philippine teleserye produced by ABS-CBN Studios titled Pangako Sa 'Yo (The Promise) which starred Kristine Hermosa and Jericho Rosales and was dubbed in Malay, becoming a ratings hit as the first Philippine TV drama to be aired in Singapore.